Pippa Haywood: Television

 In 2015, Haywood took over the role of Helen Golightly in the long-running BBC Radio 4 comedy Clare in the Community.
 The character was previously played by Liza Tarbuck.
 In December 2016 she starred in an episode of Midsomer Murders, alongside Hugh Dennis.

 In 2017, Haywood appeared in the 2017 version of the British TV sitcom Porridge as Governor Littlewood.

 In 2018, Haywood appeared in Bodyguard as Chief Superintendent Lorraine Craddock and in Agatha and the Truth of Murder.
 In that same year, she played gambling-addicted Reverend Grace in an episode of Agatha Raisin.

 In 2020 Haywood appeared in Father Brown in series eight, episode two - "The Queen Bee" - as a revenge filled murderer Eileen Slither.
 She also appeared in two episodes of Feel Good as the newly divorced mother Felicity.

 Haywood also appeared in the Netflix series Bridgerton as the Duke of Hastings' housekeeper, Mrs. Colson.
 She has performed on several audio dramas, including Doctor Who stories for Big Finish Productions, and the podcast Forest 404 (2019) with Pearl Mackie.

+2022 saw Haywood appearing as Claire Jenkins in the TV adaptation of Anthony Horowitz's book Magpie Murders.

+In 2023, Haywood appeared as a judge in the miniseries Best Interests.

+Also in 2023, Haywood played the role of Gillian Compton for 2 episodes of The Chelsea Detective.